LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Effectively the AWS "Aurora" version of MongoDB
   * Used to store query and index JSON data
   * Similar "deployment concepts" as Aurora
-  * Fully managed, highly available with replication across 3 AZs
+  * Fully managed, HA with replication across 3 AZs
   * Storage automatically grows in increments of 10 GB, up to 64 TB
   * Automatically scales to workloads with millions of requests per secon
   * Anything related to MongoDB => DocumentDB